Assassination of Marielle Franco: Confession of interference by the governor of Rio de Janeiro

 On May 4, 2020, the governor of Rio de Janeiro, Wilson Witzel, admitted in an interview on the program Roda Viva, on TV Cultura, that he interfered in the Civil Police operations in relation to the suspects of the attack.
 Witzel stated that he asked Police Officer Giniton Lages to arrest, in March 2019, retired military police officer Ronnie Lessa and former military police officer Élcio de Queiroz, on charges of acting in the double homicide.
 These arrests, as the governor admitted, were recommended despite the fact that there is still no confirmation of the possible mastermind of the crime.
 Witzel explained that he did not have access to the investigation, but he used his experience as a federal judge and suggested the arrests when the police chief said that he already knew who the perpetrators were.
 The intention was to open a new phase of the investigation, with the purpose of discovering the mastermind.
 Witzel's confession came amid accusations against President Jair Bolsonaro of interference in the Federal Police.

+Messages to Bolsonaro's former aide

+In May 2023, the Federal Police launched Operation Venire to investigate suspicions of inserting false data into the Conecte SUS system in favor of Bolsonaro, and arrested Lieutenant Colonel Mauro Cid (Bolsonaro's former aide) and former Major Ailton Barros (former candidate for state deputy for the PL), among others under investigation.
+A discussion between the two was discovered in which Barros acted as an intermediary in favor of former councilman Marcello Siciliano.
+Siciliano, then investigated for participating in planning/ordering the murder, requested a meeting with the United States consul in Rio de Janeiro in exchange for the insertion of data.